 34 injured by fire crackers in Thaipusam celebration at Batu Caves

-GOMBAK, Malaysia: Thirty-four people suffered burns from fire crackers during the Thaipusam celebration near the Sri Subramaniar Temple at Batu Caves on Monday (Jan 21) night.
+GOMBAK, Selangor: Thirty-four people suffered burns from fire crackers during the Thaipusam celebration near the Sri Subramaniar Temple at Batu Caves on Monday (Jan 21) night.

 Gombak District Police Chief, ACP Samsor Maarof said the incident was believed to have occurred when a man who came with his two friends to celebrate the occasion burnt the fire crackers at the Middle Ring Road 2 (MRR2) elevated intersection at about 8.40pm.